Salomon Klass

 Salomon Klass (17 April 1907 – 22 March 1985) was a captain in the Finnish Army, a company commander and one of the three Finnish Jews who were nominated to be awarded the Iron Cross by Nazi Germany during World War II, all of whom refused to accept it.
-He was also a Zionist and volunteered for service in Palestine before the war.
+He was also a Zionist and joined the Irgun in Palestine before the war.

 Early life

 Salomon Klass was born to a family of eight children in Helsinki, Finland, in 1907.
 His father was Jerechmiel Klass, a store owner, and his mother was Bassja Braine Klass.
 The family had moved from Latvia to Finland between 1899 and 1901.

 Klass joined the voluntary right-wing White Guard militia and received his military training there.
 He rose to the rank of company commander, but was forced to transfer to a different unit after rising antisemitism in 1933.
 He served in that unit until leaving for Palestine in 1935.
 He lived four years in Palestine, fighting for the underground Etzel resistance movement against British rule.
 Author John B. Simon calls Klass "both a Finnish patriot and an ardent Zionist".